 The Jewish Ghetto life and the tragedy of Holocaust in Latvia as seen through the eyes of a prominent Latvian modernist artist Aleksandra Beļcova (1892 - 1981).
 Her sketches from Ghetto life and scenes from the killing fields, her paintings of a mourning mother convey compassion to the tragic fate of Riga Jews.
 Her art work is a unique evidence of the Nazi occupation years and the emotional atmosphere during the war times.
 Most of her drawings are exhibited for the first time.
-The exhibition is open till July 8.
+The exhibition is open till October 1.